INSURANCE FOR YOUR BOAT LIFT

 Another problem – it may not be clear whether your dock or lift is on the “residence premises” or not.
 Perhaps you have a boat lift set up at a resort which you insure as a seasonal residence.
 If your policy includes coverage for Other Structures, will it cover your boat lift located elsewhere in the resort?
 Or what if you have a dock where you live, but your legal boundary stops just short of where it sits?

 WHAT ARE “RESIDENT PREMISES”?

 Standard homeowners policies define your “residenTpremises” as “including the structures and grounds at the location of your insured home.” .In the case of a dock at the edge of your land but just beyond your property’s legal boundaries, would it be considered at the same location as your home and therefore covered?
 In the case of the boat lift located across the resort from the lot you occupy, there may still be an argument to be made in favor of coverage.
 However, coverage seems less certain.
 Be careful, as some non-standard policies might define “residence premises” even more narrowly.

 Insurance gets complicated, so my recommendation is to talk frankly to your agent.
 Talk about your winter and summer situation.
 Get a clear definition (preferably an opinion in writing, if it is not written in your policy.
-The definition is critical and may vary by insurance company.
+The definition is critical and may vary by the insurance company.

 The information contained here includes a lot of “should be”‘s, “if’s,” “but”s, and “however”s.
 We are not insurance agents and opinions expressed here are just that – opinions.
 Now it’s up to you to get the conversations started with your agent.

-PWS does Free insurance quotes
+PWS does Free quotes for insurance damages.